MADHAVMURALIV/mini_analytics_dashboard/README.md

 Notes

--> The application focuses on clarity and functionality over heavy styling
+-> The application focuses on clarity and functionality over heavy styling.

--> Designed to be completed and demonstrated within a short time window
+-> Designed to be completed and demonstrated within a short time window.

--> Suitable for quick analytics and exploratory insights
+-> Suitable for quick analytics and exploratory insights.